 We all find our motivation in different ways, but music can be hugely helpful in raising your spirits and heart rate or distracting you from burning muscles.
-Which is where a really decent pair of headphones can make all the difference.

 In this article, we round up our pick of the best running, sports and fitness-focused headphones, and offer general advice (below the list) about what you should be looking for when buying headphones for physical activities - whether you're connecting to an iPhone or Apple Watch.

 Jabra's top-of-the-range Elite Sport headphones are like a super-sporty version of Apple's AirPods.
 Like the AirPods, they're completely wireless, consisting of just two small earbuds that sit inside your ears without any connecting cables at all.
 However, they're packed with additional features designed to help you make the most of your workout sessions.

 They're so sturdy that Jabra provides a three-year warranty against sweat damage, so you can really go to town.
 To ensure that you get a good firm fit Jabra includes three sets of silicon ear-tips for the your inner ear, along with another three sets of foam tips, and three sets of 'wings' to hold them in place in your outer ear.

 They sound great too - lively and energetic on the higher frequencies to help get you going, but also clear and detailed too.
 The bass is impressively firm and full for such a small set of headphones, and they can boom when they need to, but without overwhelming or obscuring the higher and mid-range frequencies.

 Battery life for listening to music is around 4.5 hours, but Jabra also includes a charging case that can fully charge the headphones twice, giving you a total of 13.5 hours if you're using them away from home.
 The earbuds are a little on the chunky size, admittedly, but that's because they also include a clinical-quality heart-rate monitor and a motion-sensor to monitor your performance during exercise.